realA10001986/Time-Circuits-Display/README.md

 - "reminder.mp3": Played when the reminder is due.
 - "timer.mp3": Played when the count-down timer expires.
 - "ping.mp3": Played when re-connecting/re-enabling WiFi by holding '7' on the keypad.
-- "remoteon.mp3" / "remoteoff.mp3": Those are played back if a [Futaba remote control](#futaba-remote-control) takes over speed-control, or relinquishes it, respectively.
+- "remoteon.mp3" / "remoteoff.mp3": Those are played back if a [Futaba remote control](#futaba-remote-control) takes over speed-control or relinquishes it, respectively.
 Those sounds are played through [line-out](#audio-output), if enabled.

 The following sounds are time-sync'd to display action.
 If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "enter.mp3": Played when a date was entered and ENTER was pressed.